evkx/evkx.github.io/content/models/lucid/air/Air_Dream_Edition_Range/_index.md

 You can choose between 4 different paint colors when ordering this model.
 Additionally, you can choose between 6 wheels with sizes from 19 to 21 inches.

-The car has four [regular doors](../../../../technology/doors/) and a [boot lid]](../../../../technology/doors/#boot-lid) for the trunk.
+The car has four [regular doors](../../../../technology/doors/) and a [boot lid](../../../../technology/doors/#boot-lid) for the trunk.

 There is only one roof for this model.
+The windshield is panoramic going back over the first row.
+In addition there is glasspanel over the second row.
+This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
+The glass is toned to protect against heat from the sun.

 <figur>